 THE POTENTIAL PAIN OF GUARDIANSHIP

 Guardianship is a legal process.
-When a person becomes incapacitated and can no longer make sound decisions about their care and/or their finances, if they have not put the proper paperwork in place prior to becoming incapacitated, now the court must get involved and determine, through a series of examinations, legal filings, and hearings, that the person is incapacitated.
-The court must determine to what extent the person is incapacitated, and appoint someone (a guardian), whether they be a family member or a professional, to make decisions for the incapacitated person (legally called a “ward”) which that person can no longer make for themselves.
+When a person becomes incapacitated and can no longer make sound decisions about their care and/or their finances and they have not put the proper paperwork in place prior to becoming incapacitated, a Court must get involved and determine, through a series of examinations, legal filings, and hearings, that the person is incapacitated.
+The Court must determine to what extent the person is incapacitated, and appoint someone (a guardian), whether they be a family member or a professional, to make decisions for the incapacitated person (legally called a “ward”) which that person can no longer make for themselves.

-When Guardianship is necessary, I try my very best to make it a smooth and efficient process, but even in the very best case scenario, it involves thousands of dollars in legal fees and examination by doctors unknown to the incapacitated person.
-Even in the best case scenario, it results in continued court oversite, including at least yearly accountings and periodic filings and approvals needed from the Judge for expenses of the Guardianship estate to be paid.
+When Guardianship is necessary, the estate planning and guardian attorneys at Woodward, Pires & Lombardo, P.A. strive to make it a smooth and efficient process, but even in the very best case scenario, it involves thousands of dollars in legal fees and examination by doctors unknown to the incapacitated person.
+Even in the best case scenario, it results in continued Court oversight, including at least yearly accountings and periodic filings and approvals needed from the Judge for expenses of the Guardianship estate to be paid.
 In the very best case scenario, the Guardian is a loving family member, who refuses compensation, and is acting only in the best interest of the incapacitated person.
 Unfortunately, that best case scenario can be rare – there is often fighting amongst family members for control that can ruin relationships and tear apart families.
 Opposing family members may file opposing Petitions requesting to be appointed as Guardian, not in the best interest of the ward, but in order to gain control of the finances.
 If it’s not a family member, the Guardian may be a professional – who may be excellent and make good decisions in the best interest of the ward, or unfortunately, may be not as excellent and may make poor decisions that result in poor care of the ward.
 And a professional Guardian, even if excellent, will be a stranger – an expensive stranger.
 The Guardianship process and expense can be avoided through a couple of simple and inexpensive documents signed while you still have capacity and the ability to make your own decisions and plans.

 DURABLE POWER OF ATTORNEY